CKD – the basics (for health professionals)

 Renal transplant

-Renal transplant is considered the gold-standard for many patients with ESRD.
+Renal transplant is considered the gold-standard for many patients with ESRF.
 Transplantation may be from living donors or non-living donors.
 It is now possible to transplant across the ABO (blood group) and HLA barriers.
 Non-living donors include donors after cardiac death (DCD) and donors after brain death (DBD).

 Despite the overt success of transplantation, it can be associated with a number of complications including graft rejection, complications from immunosuppressive agents (e.g. malignancy, infection) and disease recurrence.